 The Village of Grand Beach is a resort community on Lake Michigan with a population of less than 150 year-round residents.
-Stately white gates have welcomed visitors to Grand Beach since the early 1900s and the community’s public golf course dates to 1911.
+Stately white gates have welcomed visitors to Grand Beach since the early 1900's and the community’s public golf course dates to 1911.
 Among the most famous visitors to Grand Beach are author Father Andrew Greeley and the Mayors Daley of Chicago, who have maintained vacation homes in the village for decades.

 In Harbert, visitors will encounter art galleries, antique shops and a wonderful variety of dining opportunities.
 Harbert has changed since the days Carl Sandburg roamed its wooded lanes, but has lost none of its appeal.
 The influence of the Scandinavian families who helped create this thriving resort community is still felt today.
-As the Harbert Business Association says, “Harbert is out of the ordinary, not out of the way” We couldn’t agree more.
+As the Harbert Business Association says, “Harbert is out of the ordinary, not out of the way”.